 Finally, but perhaps most importantly, design your restaurant kitchen layout with simplicity in mind.
 The key to a successful restaurant is an efficient kitchen, so don’t hinder your staff’s work by making your kitchen difficult to navigate.
 Keep things simple by designing a commercial kitchen floor plan that prioritizes function above all else.

 Remember, just because your guests won’t see your kitchen, doesn’t mean you shouldn’t give it the same care and attention as your dining room and interior design.
+The key is not to think of your restaurant as front of house vs back of house, as both are equally important to consider.
 A well thought out commercial kitchen layout not only makes it easier for your BOH staff to do their work, but it also leads to a more efficient restaurant overall – something that’s good for your guests and for your bottom line.